-DPS Board of Directors June 4, 2024 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide promoting academic success and overall well- being.
-Surveys and Feedback: Administering surveys or feedback forms to caretakers can gather the opinions, satisfaction levels, and perceived usefulness of the support provided.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide promoting academic success and overall well-being.
+Surveys and Feedback: Administering surveys or feedback forms to caretakers can gather their opinions, satisfaction levels, and perceived usefulness of the support provided.
 This feedback helps assess the impact of engagement efforts from their perspective.
 Communication Logs: Keeping records of communication exchanges between school staff and caretakers, such as emails, phone calls, or meetings, can indicate the frequency and quality of engagement.
 Student Progress and Performance: Monitoring students' academic progress and performance over time can indirectly reflect the effectiveness of caretaker engagement support.
-Improved student outcomes may indicate that caretaker involvemen is positively influencing student success.
+Improved student outcomes may indicate that caretaker involvement is positively influencing student success.

-PS Board of Directors June 4, 2024 1 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Parent-Teacher Meetings: Assessing the frequency and quality of interactions during parent-teacher meetings can indicate the level of caretaker engagement and collaboration with educators.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Parent-Teacher Meetings: Assessing the frequency and quality of interactions during parent-teacher meetings can indicate the level of caretaker engagement and collaboration with educators.
 Retention and Involvement Rates: Tracking caretaker retention rates in engagement activities or programs over time can gauge the sustainability and impact of support efforts.
 3.2 Action: Career Preparation (CTE) Need: The action of Career Preparation, particularly through Career and Technical Education (CTE) programs, is driven by the pressing need to equip students with the practical skills, industry knowledge, and career readiness competencies essential for success in today's dynamic job market.
 With industries evolving rapidly and facing shortages of skilled workers, CTE programs play a pivotal role in closing the skills gap by providing students with relevant training aligned with real-world job demands.
-Scope: Career Preparation through Career and Technical Education (CTE) programs is provided to address a variety of critical needs.
-This action promotes equity and access by offering diverse career pathways and opportunities to all students, regardless of their background or academic achievement.
-This inclusive approach ensures that every student has the opportunity to explore and pursue high-demand careers, ultimately contributing to a more equitable society.
-Furthermore, by preparing students for success in the workforce, CTE programs play a crucial role in workforce development and economic growth, benefiting both individuals and communities.
-Overall, Career Preparation through CTE programs is essential for meeting the needs of Metrics to monitor the effectiveness of Career Preparation through Career and Technical Education (CTE) programs can include: Enrollment in Career Preparation (CTE) Coursework: Monitor and evaluate the enrollment and completion of our CTE courses.
-Graduation and Persistence Rates: Monitoring the graduation
+Scope: , , , Metrics to monitor the effectiveness of Career Preparation through Career and Technical Education (CTE) programs can include: Enrollment in Career Preparation (CTE) Coursework: Monitor and evaluate the enrollment and completion of our CTE courses.
+Graduation and Persistence Rates: Monitoring the graduation 2025-26 002 Scope.
+Control and Accountability Plan for California Online Pub lic Schools Central Coast Page 43 of 10

 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness LEA-wide students, industries, and communities in today's rapidly changing economy. rates and persistence rates of students enrolled in CTE programs to assess program completion and retention.
 Student Satisfaction Surveys: Administering surveys to CTE program students and graduates to assess their satisfaction with the program, the relevance of the skills learned, and their overall preparedness for the workforce.
-Post-Graduation Success: Tracking the post- graduation success of CTE program graduates, including their ability to advance in their careers, obtain promotions, or pursue further education.
+Post-Graduation Success: Tracking the post-graduation success of CTE program graduates, including their ability to advance in their careers, obtain promotions, or pursue further education.
 3.3 Action: AVID Program Implementation Need: The implementation of the AVID (Advancement Via Individual Determination) program is crucial due to its proven effectiveness in addressing various educational needs.
 AVID provides targeted support to students who are traditionally The AVID Program promotes equity by ensuring all students have access to academic support regardless of their background.
 Research underscores AVID's role in improving retention and graduation rates, demonstrating its impact on overall student success.
 Additionally, AVID implementation involves comprehensive professional development for educators, enhancing teaching practices and fostering a culture of academic excellence school-wide.
 By A metric to monitor the effectiveness of the AVID program is: College Enrollment and Persistence Rates: Tracking the percentage of AVID program graduates who enroll in college and persist beyond their first